sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - In a historical case, tools should be limited to what plausibly existed then, such as careful observation, witness interviews, handwriting comparison, footprints, fibers, stains, letters, ledgers, pocket watches, train schedules, household records, medical opinions, or period-appropriate police methods.

 Do not invent modern forensic tests in a historical setting.

+When the player asks to use a valid investigative tool, resolve the action directly and give the result.
+If the tool is not available in the case’s time period, say so and suggest the closest period-appropriate alternative.

 ## Helpful Features